suksay/AAI/Notes.md

   Setp 1 : We pre-configure the janusgraph-cached.properties and janusgraph-cached.properties files locally with the information from Cassandra.

 ```
-    # the following parameters are not reloaded automatically and require a manual bounce
+#The following parameters are not reloaded automatically and require a manual bounce
 storage.backend=cql   #Cassandra like storage backend
 storage.hostname=jce-cassandra #Cassandra address according to cassandra container name
 storage.cql.keyspace=onap #Keyspace for our databse in Cassandra
 ```

 ## CDS and AAI connection